chandrajob365/fb-like-chat-tab/README.md

 # fb-like-chat-tab
-Facebook like chat tab using Next.js
+Facebook like chat tab using Next.js .
+Next uses react as underlying technology.

 ``` Clone repo ```
 * To run